anandpanda3/msme_analysis/README.md

 - `dominant_languages` (e.g., Hindi, Tamil, Bengali, etc.)
 - `msme_type` (e.g., manufacturing, services, etc.)

-The augmented dataset was then converted into embeddings using LLM and stored in **Qdrant Cloud**.
+The augmented dataset was then converted into embeddings using LLM and stored in Qdrant Cloud.

 ## Architecture